 NRA Instructor Pistol Shooting Course

-Short Description: This 16-hour course teaches the knowledge, skills, and attitude essential to organizing, promoting and teaching NRA’s Basic Pistol Shooting course.
+Short Description: This course teaches the knowledge, skills, and attitude essential to organizing, promoting and teaching NRA’s Basic Pistol Shooting course.

 Description: Course is presented in two parts: basic instructor training, and discipline-specific instructor training.
 Students demonstrate organizational and teaching skills via participation in practical exercises during the course and complete an instructor certification examination.
 Students will receive the NRA Trainer’s Guide, NRA Pistol Shooting Instructor Candidate Packet and NRA Basic Pistol Shooting course student packet.